populationgenomics/healthfutures-evagg/SETUP.md

 The script `run_evagg_app` is used to execute a pipeline app.
 It has one required argument - a pointer to an app spec `yaml` file that implements `lib.evagg.IEvAggApp` - and is invoked from the repository root.
 To execute the example app as configured above, run the following command.
 It will perform a PubMed query for a subset of potential papers with two query genes and write the resulting publication evidence table to file in the output directory.
 In a single test run, the pipeline identified 15 unique observations from a total of 4 publications considered in this configuration.

-**_Note: If you are using RBAC-based auth to any Azure services, ensure that you have run `az login` and have a current credential for an identity that is authorized to perform the desired operations._**

 ```bash
 run_evagg_app lib/config/evagg_pipeline_example.yaml